The Age of Experience

-Experience agency Alive unveil the experiential events trend for 2020
+Experience agency Alive unveil the trend of the experiential events for 2020

 Marketers are tapping into that value shift by creating experiential events capable of engaging all the senses – sight, sound, taste, smell and touch.